drakewilcox/Divebar-Jukebox/README.md

 - [x] Add Playback display to control bar, and move Queue Display above this.
 - [x] Add Green LCD effect to mini playback display and album image
 - [x] Make sure playblack and Queue use Database track data, not metadata
-- [ ] Add better handling of Comiplations or albums with "Various" albums:
+- [ ] Add better handling of Compilations or albums with "Various" artists:
   - [ ] Display Artist next to Tracks for Compilations and Playlists
   - [ ] Add an Artist input to the Edit Track Row for Comps and Playlists